-- Prepare low worm-risk paddocks for kidding does and weaners. - Prevent contamination with worm larvae in the 2-3 months before they are needed: - Spell paddocks - Graze cattle or horses, grow browse, crops, hay or new pastures or graze with goats or sheep for up to 3 weeks after the protection period (when it is killing worms) of an effective drench1. - Where it is not possible to use grazing management, feedlotting of goats can be practiced.
-Feeders and waterers should be designed so there is no faecal contamination. - Where scour worms are more prevalent, use Smart Grazing. - Choose the least contaminated kidding paddocks for the most susceptible kidding does. - Provide adequate browse where possible.
+- Prepare low worm-risk paddocks for kidding does and weaners by preventing contamination with worm larvae in the 2 to 5 months before they are needed. - Spell paddocks - Graze with cattle or horses, grow browse, crops, hay or new pastures, or graze with goats or sheep for up to 3 weeks after the protection period (when few worm eggs are passed in dung) of an effective drench1. - Prepare winter weaner paddocks by using 'Smart grazing' where possible.
+Give the weaners an effective drench before they enter the 'Smart grazed' paddock - Choose the least contaminated kidding paddocks for the most susceptible kidding does (maidens, twin-bearing, or poorer condition). - Provide adequate browse where possible

-2. Breed and feed for goats resistant and resilient to worms
+2. Breed and feed for goats that are resistant and resilient to worms